 Iroquois Memorial Hospital & Resident Home is a 25-bed “not for profit” facility providing services and cares for residents of Watseka and Iroquois County, Illinois.
 The Medical Center is located at:

 Watseka, IL 60970

 In addition to providing the community emergency care services to the community, the facility also offers:

 - Residential home care

-In a comparison analysis to other medical centers and hospitals throughout the U.S., Iroquois Memorial Hospital maintains an overall “B-” score, ranking it in the 41st percentile.
+In a comparative analysis to other medical centers and hospitals throughout the U.S., Iroquois Memorial Hospital maintains an overall “B-” score, ranking it in the 41st percentile.
 The rank is calculated by using publicly available data including patient flow, initial assessments, patient satisfaction and reported complications.
-A low to median score might indicate a high percentage of medical errors and mistakes happening at the facility.
+A low to medium score might indicate a high percentage of medical errors and mistakes happening at the facility.

 Even so, the admitted patient flow, measuring the efficiency of how sicker patients are treated ranked low in these 36th percentile.
 Additionally, the information revealed that there were many significantly frustrated patients leaving the Iroquois Memorial Hospital emergency department, ranked the facility in the 85th percentile of dissatisfied patients.